Financial & Insurance

 Fact #3: Many routine dental services are NOT covered by some insurance plans.

 Fact #5: The amount your plan pays is determined by the particular plan purchased by your employer.
-Generally, the less the plan costs the employer, the less you receive in benefits; only your employer can adjust benefits or change policies.
+Generally, the less the plan costs the employer, the fewer benefits you receive; only your employer can adjust benefits or change policies.

-We want you to be comfortable dealing with these matters, and we encourage you to ask us if you have any questions regarding our services and/or fees.
+We want you to be comfortable handling these matters, and we encourage you to ask us if you have any questions about our services and fees.
 We will do all we can to help you receive the maximum benefits from your insurance.

 Please contact your company's benefits manager if you have any questions about specific procedures covered in your plan.